Hussain15527/Code-Sprint/README.md

-Note that the ui should be as similar as possible including the color
+Note that the UI should be as similar as possible including the color
 ### <h2 id="project-3"> Project 3</h2>
 *Prerequisite: API, npm*
 **Description**
-Use this npm module : [weather.js](https://www.npmjs.com/package/weather-js) to get the current weather (temperature , sky) of atleast 3 major cities of the world.
+Use this npm module : [weather.js](https://www.npmjs.com/package/weather-js) to get the current weather (temperature, sky) of at least 3 major cities of the world.

 **Point allocation:**
 1. Use the API of this package to get the information in the console (2 points)